mario872/sentralify/README.md

 ````

 Yes, I'm tired of writing this dcoumentation, no I will not stop prematurely.
 The general gist of how sentralify returns your celendar is multiple dictionaries in a list, each containing the title, start, end, and date.
 If you wanted to access the first events's end, then you would run ```sentralify(config)['calendar'][0]['end']```.
-Please note that not allevens have the start and end fields filled out, as sometimes events just run all day instead.
+Please note that not all events have the start and end fields filled out, as sometimes events just run all day instead.

 #### Student Details
 Okay, this one is not as structured as the others, because it's a big collection of other details about the student, so I'm just gonna copy-past my one over, and censor my personal details.